eyra/port-poc/data_extractor/README.md

 `poetry run python google_search_history/simulation_gsh.py`

-This will generate a dummy Google Takeout ZIP file, containing a simulated BrowserHistory.JSON file.
-This file mainly describes what websites were visited by the user and when.
+This will generate a dummy Google Takeout ZIP file, containing a simulated BrowserHistory.json file, and stores it in `tests/data/takeout.zip`.

+The BrowserHistory.json file mainly describes what websites were visited by the user and when.
 To simulate (news) web pages, you can either base them on real URLs (see tests/data/urldata.csv) or create entirely fake ones using [Faker](<https://github.com/joke2k/faker>).
-The timetamp of each web visit is set to be before, during, or after a certain period (in this case, the Dutch COVID-19 related curfew), and is randomly generated using the [datetime](<https://docs.python.org/3/library/datetime.html>) and [random](<https://docs.python.org/3/library/random.html>) libraries.
+The timestamp of each web visit is set to be before, during, or after a certain period (in this case, the Dutch COVID-19 related curfew), and is randomly generated using the [datetime](<https://docs.python.org/3/library/datetime.html>) and [random](<https://docs.python.org/3/library/random.html>) libraries.

-Running the simulation\_gsh.py code will create a Google Search History file in the same compressed file structure as it would occur in an actual Google Takeout data download package:
-`takeout.ZIP/Takeout/Chrome/BrowserHistory.JSON`.
-For this project, the takeout ZIP file will be created in the `tests/data` folder.

 Note that, even though the script is seeded and will, therefore, always yield the same outcome, there are various options to adapt the output depending on your personal (research) goal.
-These options are: \* n: integer, size of BrowserHistory.json (i.e., number of web visits).
+These options are:
+- n: integer, size of BrowserHistory.json (i.e., number of web visits).
-Default = 1000, \* site\_diff: float, percentage of generated websites
+Default = 1000,
-that should be 'news' sites.
-Default = 0.15, \* time\_diff: float,
+- site_diff: float, percentage of generated websites that should be 'news' sites.
+Default = 0.15,
-minimal percentage of web searchers that were specifically made in the evening during the curfew period.
-Default = 0.20, \* seed: integer, sets seed.
-Default = 0, \* fake: boolean, determines if URLs are based on true URLs (False) or entirely fake (True).
+- time_diff: float, minimal percentage of web searchers that were specifically made in the evening during the curfew period.
+Default = 0.20,
+- seed: integer, sets seed.
+Default = 0,
+- fake: boolean, determines if URLs are based on true URLs (False) or entirely fake (True).
 Default = False

 ## Data extraction
 Command: